10 Ways Social Media is Harming Students, Teenagers, Youth

 • In the case of ADHD, consult a psychiatrist.

+8. Deterioration of Health You may have noticed your kids spend most of their weekend sitting in their room scrolling through their phones.
+They don't even go out to play outdoors or even hang out with their friends.
 Well, you can blame it on social media addiction.
 Social media is addictive, so teenagers tend to spend their free time scrolling their phones.
 They don’t exercise or indulge in any other physical activities, resulting in Obesity and premature Type-2 Diabetes.
+Also, it can lead to heart diseases, depression, loss of appetite, and other mental disorders.

 How to Deal with It?